niwyj7/similar-sample-by-distance-policy/README.md

 \mathcal{L}(Y_i \mid X_i) \approx \mathcal{L}(Y_t \mid X_t).
 $$

 That is, sufficiently similar states should induce sufficiently similar conditional response distributions.
-This motivates estimating the response law at time $t$ by using a local neighborhood of historical observations around $X_t$.
+This motivates estimating the response law at time $t$ by using a local neighbourhood of historical observations around $X_t$.

----

 ## 2. State Representation